Younive/LMWN-Assignment-MLOps-Hand-Ons./README.md

 ## Description

-This project provides a high-performance HTTP API server for a restaurant recommendation system, developed as part of the LINE MAN Wongnai Machine Learning Engineer Hands-on assignment.
+This project provides a high-performance HTTP API server for a restaurant recommendation system.
 The core of the recommendation logic is powered by a pre-trained Scikit-Learn `NearestNeighbors` model.

 The primary goal of this project was to build a stable and scalable service capable of meeting strict performance requirements: serving 30 requests per second with a 90th percentile response time within 100 milliseconds.

 ## Features & Architecture

-The final implementation is a robust, production-ready system featuring several key optimizations:
+The final implementation is a robust, production-ready system featuring several key optimizations to ensure stability and performance under concurrent load.

-* **Web Server**: A multi-process Gunicorn server managing Uvicorn workers, providing both stability and high concurrency to handle load without deadlocking.
+* **Web Server**: A multi-process **Gunicorn** server managing **Uvicorn** workers, providing both stability and true parallelism to handle high request volumes.
-* **API Framework**: FastAPI for its high performance and automatic data validation.
+* **API Framework**: **FastAPI** for its high performance and automatic data validation.
-* **Database**: PostgreSQL to store user feature data and restaurant location data.
+* **Database**: **PostgreSQL** to store user feature data and restaurant location data.
+* **Cache Pre-warming**: A **Gunicorn `on_starting` server hook** is used to run a one-time, memory-efficient batch process that pre-loads all user data into Redis.
+This ensures the cache is fully "warm" when the workers start, guaranteeing maximum performance.
-* **Centralized Caching**: Redis is used as a high-performance, in-memory cache for user features.
-This provides a shared cache for all Gunicorn worker processes, significantly boosting performance and reducing database load under concurrent requests.
+* **Centralized Caching**: **Redis** is used as a high-performance, in-memory cache.
+It is shared by all Gunicorn worker processes, significantly boosting performance and reducing database load.
-* **Database Indexing**: Critical database indexes were added to `users(user_id)` and `restaurants(h3_index)` to ensure millisecond-level query times under load.
+* **Database Indexing**: Critical database indexes were added to `users(user_id)` and `restaurants(h3_index)` to ensure millisecond-level query times.
 * **Geospatial Pre-filtering**: Implemented an H3-based pre-filtering strategy to dramatically reduce the search space for nearby restaurants.
-* **Memory Optimization**: The request-response cycle was optimized to use lightweight NumPy arrays instead of pandas DataFrames, solving Out of Memory errors under concurrent load.
+* **Memory Optimization**: The request-response cycle was optimized to use lightweight NumPy arrays instead of pandas DataFrames, solving Out of Memory errors.

 ## Prerequisites